-- A caregiver must accompany any individual requiring more than basic assistance - Individuals with special dietary needs should bring their own food - You must PRE-REGISTER every year if you plan to stay at a special needs shelter be prepared before disaster strikes SPECIAL NEEDS REGISTRATION
+- A caregiver must accompany any individual requiring more than basic assistance - Individuals with special dietary needs should bring their own food - You must PRE-REGISTER every year if you plan to stay at a special medical needs shelter - If you are staying at a special medical needs shelter, turn on a porch light before you leave your house so workers can tell when your power has been restored and it is safe for you to return home

+SPECIAL MEDICAL NEEDS REGISTRATION

-If you have a health condition and require basic assistance during a disaster, contact us today to see if you qualify for Special Needs.
+If you have a health condition and require basic medical assistance during a disaster, contact us today to see if you qualify for Special Medical Needs.

-Visit our website at coj.net/specialneeds to complete the special needs registration online or call (904) 630-CITY (2489).
+Visit our website at coj.net/specialmedicalneeds to complete the special medical needs registration form online or call (904) 630-CITY (2489).

-YOU MUST PRE-REGISTER if you plan to stay in a Special Needs Shelter during an emergency.
+YOU MUST PRE-REGISTER if you plan to stay in a Special Medical Needs Shelter during an emergency.

-REMINDER: YOU MUST REGISTER EVERY YEAR TO MAINTAIN YOUR SPECIAL NEEDS STATUS.
+REMINDER: YOU MUST REGISTER EVERY YEAR TO MAINTAIN YOUR SPECIAL MEDICAL NEEDS STATUS.

-COJ.NET/SPECIALNEEDS OR (904) 630-CITY (2489)
+COJ.NET/SPECIALMEDICALNEEDS OR (904) 630-CITY (2489)